pbarbarant/fmralign/doc/functional_alignment/fmralign_pipeline.rst

 This section explains how this transform is found in fmralign to make the process easy, efficient and scalable.

 We compare various methods of alignment on a pairwise alignment problem for `Individual Brain Charting <https://project.inria.fr/IBC/>`_ subjects.
-For each subject, we have a lot of functional informations in the form of several task-based contrast per subject.
+For each subject, we have a lot of functional information in the form of several task-based contrast per subject.
 We will just work here on a ROI.